humdingerb/quicklaunch/ReadMe.md

 *   Have the windows always on top of every other app.
 *   Add horizontal stroke below every list item.
 *   Cosmetics on resizing window so the height won't jump and flicker.

+**0.9.12** - _03-09-2015:_

+*	Make the "Window always on top" optional.
+Not everyone was pleased with that change of v0.9.11...
+*	Also fix the formerly not usable file dialog when adding files/folders to ignore.
+It was hidden behind the always-on-top window.
+*	Added Italian localization, thanks Barrett!